 - Cognitive behavioral therapy – Cognitive behavioral therapy or CBT is a helpful form of therapy for many conditions.
 For adjustment disorders, CBT will incorporate problem-solving skills, communication techniques and stress management skills to handle the effects of the stressors.

 One treatment method that is not helpful for adjustment disorders is medication.
 Medication alone cannot teach the person how to cope with stress.
-In some situations of high anxiety or depression, medications may be used alongside psychotherapy to improve results.
+In some situations of high anxiety or depression, medications may be used alongside psychotherapy, as part of an adjustment disorder treatment plan, to improve results.

 If you or your loved one have a substance use disorder that co-occurs with adjustment disorder, contact the experts at The Recovery Village.
 You can address both disorders simultaneously through treatment.
 One call could drastically improve your life or the life of a loved one.
 Don’t hesitate, make the call today.